Sidebar LogoHomeInstallationUsageIndexIndexGitHub </> Back Next Overview

 M2H accepts the following artifacts as its input:

-The program processes these artifacts and generates a set of static HTML pages that may represent a logically related documentation with a sidebar menu, navigation, index and other elements.
+The program processes these artifacts and generates a set of static HTML pages that may represent a coherent site with a sidebar menu, navigation, index, and other elements.

-The following subsections describe the above artifacts in more details.
+The following subsections describe the above artifacts in more detail.

 Source Markdown texts